ISAITB/docs-itb-ta/source/serviceHealth/index.rst

 .. figure:: ../screenshots/service_health_dashboard_details.png
   :align: center

-In all cases the information displayed will reflect the configuration values detected for the current test bed instance.
+In all cases the information displayed will reflect the configuration values detected for the current Test Bed instance.
 You are presented also with clear information on the service's impacts, and in case of **error** the information you need to know to evaluate and take action.
 Specifically you will be presented with sections on: